parrotjs/parrotjs/README.md

 > Client library to connect your frontend application with whatever sails backend.

-Parrot helps you connect your frontend with you API backend.
-Only need to say to Parrot what do, and Parrot will do the hard work!
+Parrot helps you to connect your frontend with you API backend.
+You only need to say to Parrot what to do, and Parrot will do the hard work!

-At this moment Parrot supports:
+At this moment, Parrot supports:

-- Register different environments (development, production, testing,...).
+- Registering different environments (development, production, testing,...).
-- Register different URLs with different protocols (http, sockets) and make easy AJAX requests.
+- Registering different URLs with different protocols (http, sockets) and easier AJAX requests.
-- Manage uniformly sessionStorage and localStorage.
+- Managing uniformly sessionStorage and localStorage.
-- Chainable methods for make easy concatenate different actions.
+- Chain methods for make easy concatenate different actions.

-For the future features check [Roadmap](https://github.com/sailorjs/Parrotjs/blob/master/ROADMAP.md) section.
+For the future features, check [Roadmap](https://github.com/sailorjs/Parrotjs/blob/master/ROADMAP.md) section.

 ## Install

 ```bash
 bower install parrotjs
 ```

-## Browsers Compatibility
+## Browser Compatibility

 [![browser support](https://ci.testling.com/sailorjs/Parrotjs.png)
 ](https://ci.testling.com/sailorjs/Parrotjs)